saalfeldlab/n5-spark/README.md

 git submodule update --init --recursive
 ```

+You can use the library in your Spark-based project or as a standalone tool.
+To use in your project, add a maven dependency and make sure that your application is set to be compiled as a shaded jar that contains all dependencies.

 Alternatively, to use as a standalone tool, compile the package for the desired execution environment:

 <details>